 It can be tempting to bring an issue up immediately upon noticing it, but Dr. Robert Leahy recommends putting consideration into when we start our discussions.

-Waiting until we’ve had time to calm down and organize our thoughts can help us articulate ourselves better, and it might also prevent us from saying anything we’ll later regret.
-Additionally, letting things cool down allows us to wait for a time that is more conducive to discussion.
-Instead of bringing up an discussion when one or both parties are overwhelmed by stress, fatigue, or any other emotion that makes it difficult to pay attention and/or empathize, we can pick a moment when we feel calm enough to talk, alert enough to listen, and unrushed by other responsibilities.
+Waiting until we’ve had time to calm down and organize our thoughts can help us articulate ourselves better.
+It might also prevent us from saying anything we’ll later regret.
+Additionally, letting things cool down allows us to wait for a time when our conversation might be more productive.
+A good time might be when we feel calm enough to talk, alert enough to listen, and unhurried by other responsibilities.

-Dr. Leahy also recommends “editing” what we’d like to say—in other words, rehearsing how to courteously and succinctly express our feelings so that the other person is more likely to understand us.
+Dr. Leahy also recommends “editing” what we’d like to say.
+In other words, we should rehearse how to courteously and succinctly express our feelings.
+That way, the other person is more likely to understand us.
 Dr. Leahy recommends making sure your sentences are short and clear to make your communication more efficient.

 Researchers at Iowa State University advise making an effort to understand the other person’s perspective.
-Seeing the issue through their lens may be a helpful way to develop a solution; for example, if you learn that your roommate doesn’t clean the dishes because she’s feeling really sleep-deprived and doesn’t have the energy, you might offer to keep your music down late at night to help her get the rest she needs.
+Seeing the issue through their lens may be a helpful way to develop a solution.
+For example, if you learn that your roommate doesn’t clean the dishes because she’s feeling really sleep-deprived, you might offer to keep your music down late at night to help her get more rest.

-Try to keep the tone friendly and avoid playing the blame game, as your conversation partner will be less inclined to listen if they feel like they’re on the defensive.
-Dr. Leahy recommends “making suggestions for change (“It would be helpful if you cleaned up a little before dinner”), while giving credit for some positives (“I do appreciate your help with the shopping”)” as a way to encourage your conversation partner’s participation and to signal to them that you’re having a discussion, not launching an attack.
+Try to keep the tone friendly and avoid playing the blame game.
+Your conversation partner will be less inclined to listen if they feel like they’re on the defensive.
+Dr. Leahy recommends “making suggestions for change (“It would be helpful if you cleaned up a little before dinner”), while giving credit for some positives (“I do appreciate your help with the shopping”)” as a way to encourage your conversation partner’s participation.
+It will also signal that you’re having a discussion, not launching an attack.

-Many people seek professional guidance in the form of individual therapy, couples therapy, or family therapy when they feel overwhelmed or confused by tough issues.
+Many people seek professional guidance in the form of therapy when they feel overwhelmed by difficult issues.
 Good Therapy notes that “a trained therapist can help individuals examine communication strategies to determine whether one’s communication style adequately conveys one’s thoughts, needs, and goals.”

 What topics are the most challenging for you to discuss?
 Which communication methods have been most helpful for you?
-Send your feedback to email@example.com, and feel free to contact any of our therapists with your relationship and/or communication questions via their individual emails (see their specific pages for more info) or firstname.lastname@example.org.
+Send your feedback to email@example.com, and feel free to contact any of our therapists.